You’ve surely come across countless Black Friday marketing strategies before you got here.

 Here are their answers 👇

-Although these reasons to buy may sound all too familiar, we’ve got tons of different Black Friday marketing strategies to target them with.
+Although these reasons to buy may sound all too familiar, there are many different Black Friday marketing strategies to target them with.

 To narrow down our selection, we’ll base our strategies on: